ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 4. Manipulate debug registers to set a hardware breakpoint on the address of *AmsiScanBuffer()*.
 When the function is invoked, a special exception will be thrown.
 5. Register an exception handler which manipulates the rip register to redirect execution to the end of the *AmsiScanBuffer()* function, bypassing it.

-As with other egg-hunting AMSI patching techniques, this approach is somewhat fragile as the specific signatures we're searching for will change between different versions of Windows.
+As with other egg-hunting AMSI patching techniques, this approach is somewhat fragile.
+The specific signatures we're searching for will change between different versions of Windows, and the bypass will need to be manually adjusted to work on those newer builds.

 ## Proof of Concept

 Note that this is only a proof of concept and hasn't been tested extensively.
 Here's what it looks like: